YagmurSimsekk/MachineLearningProjects/README.md

 <div Align="center"><h1> <a href="https://shsarv.github.io/Machine-Learning-Projects/">Machine Learning Projects </a></h1></div>

-**This repository contains all the machine learning projects that I have done while learning machine learning concepts.**
+**This repository contains some of the machine learning projects that I have done while learning machine learning concepts.**

 My individual projects, including datasets, Flask applications, and APIs, are available here.
 Some projects are applicable with Docker.